|Current Weight:||47 pounds|

 Because, most of all, Morgan is fun.
 Confident, outgoing, intelligent, hilarious, and fun.

 Morgan loves to play.
 Once out of her kennel, she wiggles all over.
 Those wiggles and that great big smile show you how happy she is to be with you.
 Morgan is very playful; she loves to chase toys and balls, and, more than anything, loves to play in water.
+That's not to say that she's high-energy; she actually has a great, adaptable energy level.
+She recently spent time in a foster home, and her foster reported she enjoyed leisurely walks, seemed fully house-trained, and was content in her crate while he was at work.

-Morgan will need time for cuddling, too.
+This beauty requires plenty of cuddle time.
 She is very affectionate, naturally loving.
 She will seek affection and attention from you often, especially right after one of her swims.
 Then this wet, wiggly wonder will share lots of sloppy, loving kisses.

 Morgan's pale white and pink coloring give her a feminine, pretty princess look.
 Her exuberance, goofiness, and energy make her a great playmate.